Commonwealth Games: Ross Murdoch and James Wilby win 200m breaststroke medals - NewsBreak

 BBC

 Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app; Listen on BBC Radio 5 Live and Sports Extra; live text and clips online.
-Adam Peaty reached the 50m breaststroke semi-finals at the Commonwealth Games but then conceded...
+Australia's women won Commonwealth Games rugby sevens gold, beating Fiji 22-12, while South Africa...

 BBC